Free Online Signature Generator & Maker: Create Your Signature

 Where they fall short

 The same limitation applies as any other signature generator: the result is still just an image file.
 An AI-generated signature has no more legal weight than a font-based one.
-It does not prove who signed, it does not lock the document, and it does not create an audit trail.
+It doesn't prove who signed, it doesn't lock the document, and it doesn't create an audit trail.

 Some AI signature generators also raise privacy questions.
 If the tool processes your name and signature style through a cloud-based model, check where that data goes.
 Read the terms before feeding your personal information into any AI tool.